Embird Embroidery Software

 5. Activate Layers

-Select second object from the Object Inspector list and invoke the pop-up menu.
-Select Edit command to switch to node editing mode and to access the parameters panel.
-In parameters panel, activate mask no. 2 (yellow).
-Then generate stitches for this object.
+Select the second object from the Object Inspector list and invoke the pop-up menu.
+Select the Edit command to switch to node editing mode and access the parameters panel.
+In the parameters panel, activate mask no. 2 (yellow).
+Then, generate stitches for this object.

 Sfumato Stitch - Activate second mask